-Performance outcomes Acceptable outcomes PO7 Signage is provided within flood hazard areas to alert visitors to the flood hazard.
+Performance outcomes Acceptable outcomes Performance outcomes ACCEPTABLE OUTCOMES AO6.2 Development has direct access to land that is not flood prone by a low-risk evacuation route that is: a) flood free; or b) allows for the progressive retreat of persons from rising flood waters (i.e. avoids isolation).
+Low risk evacuation routes have the following characteristics: • maximum length of any single section of evacuation route covered by flood water in a DFE / DSTE - less than 200 metres; and • maximum flood depth in a DFE / DSTE - less than 0.3 metres; and maximum flood velocity in a DFE / DSTE - less than 0.4 metres per second.
+PO7 Signage is provided within flood hazard areas to alert visitors to the flood hazard.
 Note - An Emergency Management Plan must be approved by Council prior to the use commencing.
-AO7 Signage is provided on site (regardless of whether the land is in public or private ownership) indicating: (a) the position and path of all safe evacuation routes off the site; and (b) if the site contains or is within 100m of a floodable waterway, hazard warning signage and depth indicators are also provided at key hazard points such as floodway crossings or entrances to lowlying reserves.
+Signage is provided on site (regardless of whether the land is in public or private ownership) indicating: (a) the position and path of all safe evacuation routes off the site; and (b) if the site contains or is within 100m of a floodable waterway, hazard warning signage and depth indicators are also provided at key hazard points such as floodway crossings or entrances to lowlying reserves.
 PO8 There is no increase in the number of people living or working on a flood prone site, except where the premises are occupied on a short-term or intermittent basis.
-No acceptable outcome prescribed.
-Assessable development Services and Utilities Self-contained recreational vehicle grounds incorporate infrastructure, services and utilities appropriate to its location and setting and are proportionate with its needs, including: (a) reliable potable water supply; and (b) treatment and disposal of sewerage and other waste water is managed in a way that will not cause environmental harm or pose a risk to public health.
-Self-contained recreational vehicle grounds, where accommodating 11 or more self-contained recreational vehicles provide: (a) a minimum of 1 unisex toilet; and (b) reticulated water supply where available; and (c) a dump point: (i) for blackwater and greywater where reticulated sewer is available; or (ii) for greywater where reticulated sewer is not available.
+Assessable development No acceptable outcome prescribed.
+Services and Utilities PO9 Self-contained recreational vehicle grounds incorporate infrastructure, services and utilities appropriate to its location and setting and are proportionate with its needs, including: (a) reliable potable water supply; and (b) treatment and disposal of sewerage and other waste water is managed in a way that will not cause environmental harm or pose a risk to public health.
+Self-contained recreational vehicle grounds, where accommodating 11 or more self-contained vehicles provide: (a) a minimum of 1 unisex toilet; and (b) reticulated water supply where available; and (c) a dump point: (i) for blackwater and greywater where reticulated sewer is available; or (ii) for greywater where reticulated sewer is not available.